lisa-craw/tasmania_airbnbs/README.md

-## This is a script for visualising data on properties currently available for short-term rental through AirBnb in Tasmania.
+## For visualising data on properties currently available for short-term rental through AirBnb in Tasmania.

 Hobart is currently experiencing a housing crisis that is massively exacerbated by the conversion of long-term rental properties into short-stay accommodation.
-The Hobart City Council must approve all applications to convert to short-stay accommodation.

 ## Data